Engee documentation

 Syntax

-Values of M and P
+M and P values

-• If the RangeFFTLength property is set to Auto, M = K is the length of the first dimension of x.
+• If the RangeFFTLength property is set to Auto, M = K is the length of the first dimension x.
 Otherwise, M is equal to the value of the RangeFFTLength property.

 object(x,xref)

-M is the number of rows of x.
+M is the number of rows x.

 rnggrid — range values

-real vector-column of length M
++ A real vector is a column of length M

 Details

-dopgrid Doppler readings
+dopgrid — Doppler indicators

 Details